sleepy-bedless/muse/README.md

 python train.py --dir='./test', --number=10
 ```
 __Note__: If you offer `--file` and `--dir` at a same time, only the result of `--dir` will be remained.

+## Maybe something more?
+Initially, `muse` is designed for programs that use `tkinter`.
+So, maybe I can write a simple GUI so that users can easily train and use models?
+Well, i shoul d go to b e d .
+Zzz